BuffaloBorn/tutspolls/COMMANDS.md

 ```
 Remember that the ```c: c``` variable being passed to each partial that is rendered by section

-Let go to rails console to make sure that there isn&#39;t a nil value for kind.
+Let go to rails console to make sure that there is not a nil value for kind.
 Below are steps way to resolve any records that may contain a nil for kind

 ```bash
 $ rails console